What Is A Beam?

-If the forces applied on the beam can be resolve or found out by applying static equilibrium equations, then it called a statically indeterminate beam.
+If the forces applied on the beam can be resolved or found out by applying static equilibrium equations, then it is called a statically indeterminate beam.

-In types of the beam, the number of unknowns exceeds the number of equations, then the structure is statically indeterminate.
+In types of a beam, if the number of unknowns exceeds the number of equations, then the structure is statically indeterminate.